ovenbits-ingredients/delta_cache/README.md

-# Keep track of deltas and tombstones
+# Keep track of deltas and tombstones for an array of data

-Store data in a cache that keeps track of deltas and tombstones.
-Retrieve changes from a given timestamp.
+A cache that keeps track of deltas and tombstones for an array of data.
+Deltas and tombstones can be retrieved from the cache using a last-modified timestamp.

 ## Configuration

+### Redis

+Connection

+    DeltaCache.connection = Redis.new(:host => "your-host-ip")

+### Cassandra

 Setup Cassandra Keyspaces and Column Families